Releasing the Riddles of Holy Scripture to Better Understand the Bible

 For Essential Subscribers

 Back in the day of Christ, spiritual truths were kept safeguarded away in Mystery Schools so the masses couldn’t get at them and make a mess of them.
-And in fact, this does seem to be what happens in current times when people attempt to read and interpret the Bible without the benefit of a clean lens.
+And in fact, this does seem to be what happens in current times when people attempt to read, interpret and understand the Bible without the benefit of a clean lens.
 It seems riddled with contradictions and shrouded in mystery.
 Turns out, that was intentional.
 So much for avoiding a mess.

 People are often mistaken about what myths are.
 Over half of us think of them as inventions, fantasies, fairy tales or lies.
 The real meaning of myth is quite different from this.